 All three islands are a great choice for different reasons.
 If you are seeking affordability and all the scuba diving, Utila is a solid choice.
 It is also popular among those looking for bustling nightlife.
 Guanaja is the most remote and untouched of the three.
 Pick Guanaja for a stripped-down, authentic, and outdoor Honduran experience.
 Guanaja consists of only one paved road, leaving plenty of room to get lost looking for waterfalls and Honduran wildlife.
 Roatan is the largest island, enticing to travellers who seek all experiences.
 The hotel and hostel scene here is robust.
 The Roatan Butterfly Garden is a must-see for everyone.

-What Should I Take To Honduras?
+What Should I Take to Honduras?

 Here are recommended items to bring along with you to Honduras: